Visuals help define your small business on the Internet. Small business images are the centerpiece of visuals.

 Luckily there are ways (cheap ways) you can do it yourself.
 Combining a free source for images with free online graphic editing software makes your job cheap and easy.With two cheap or even free tools you can create powerful visuals for your small business online.
 Click To Tweet

-There are a lot of free images included in Canva but there’s an even better source.
-Canva allows you to upload any image you’d like.
+There are a lot of free images available in Pixelied but there’s an even better source.
+Pixelied allows you to upload any image you’d like.
 That means you can bring in images from any source.
 That means you can use my recommended one source you need for free stock photos.

 With these two tools in your tool belt, you’re set to create great small business images.
 You’ll have a strong brand on social media and in your blog content with strong images.